MyBB: MyBB 1.8

 The MyBB Team said many times that MyBB would be jumping directly from MyBB 1.6 to 2.0.
 However, on 1 April 2012, the MyBB group announced that there would in fact be a MyBB 1.8.
 Many considered this to be an April Fool's joke.
 Then, on 3 April 2012, another blog post was released saying that "it was no April Fool".
 MyBB 1.8 will feature a new default theme based on MyBB lead designer Justin S.'s Apart theme series.
 A brand new feature to do with themes was announced:

 The post went on to say that MyBB's default JavaScript library would be changed to the more popular jQuery from the current Prototype JavaScript Framework.
 A new "trash can" soft delete feature was also announced that allows deleted posts to be recovered in the Moderator Control Panel.
 It was also mentioned that instead of releasing an official anti-spam plugin as planned called Spam Ninja, the MyBB Team would be added many new anti-spam features directly to the MyBB core.

 The MyBB Team also announced that the development SVN repository would be moving from their own dev site at dev.mybb.com to GitHub.
 The GitHub repository was opened to the public on January 23, 2013.
 All open issues on the development site were moved to GitHub on March 3, 2014.

-On June 1, 2014, MyBB 1.8 Beta 1 was released for the public to test and report bugs and issues.

-On July 1, 2014, MyBB 1.8 Beta 2 was released for the public to test and report bugs and issues.
-It included five new features and several enhancements since the first beta.